Panda7122/2024computer_network_finalProgect/README.md

 ### login system

 ![loginSystem](loginAutomata.png)

-here is the main logic
+here is the main logic of login system

+it will change state when get response from client

+and send message by diffrent state

 ## client